 Additional requirements can apply for temporary licenses in Missouri, so check with your local county clerk for guidance.

 How much does a Missouri liquor license cost?

 How much you’ll pay for a license depends on the type you need for your business.
 The Missouri Alcohol and Tobacco Control website has a complete listing of new liquor license fees.
 Some, like a wine direct shipper or alcohol carrier, have no cost.
 But generally, you’ll pay between $10 and $1,000.

-And if you’re starting a new business or expanding an existing one, here’s a quick reminder that you’ll need liquor liability insurance in addition to your small business coverage—and we can help.
+And if you’re starting a new business or expanding an existing one, here’s a quick reminder that you’ll need liquor liability insurance as part of your restaurant and bar insurance—and we can help.
 All it takes is 5 minutes to get an online quote with Huckleberry.